J-PAL's response to COVID-19

 - MIT's COVID-19 Response

-Several J-PAL’s initiatives are immediately opening dedicated off-cycle rounds using a simplified common application to generate rapid, useful and safe research that is relevant to COVID-19 response.
-See the full list of initiatives and learn more >
+Many of J-PAL’s initiatives opened dedicated off-cycle rounds using a simplified common application to generate rapid, useful and safe research that is relevant to COVID-19 response.
+As of September 21, 2020, J-PAL initiatives have received 59 off-cycle proposals and 5 regular cycle COVID-19-related proposals for a total of $3,038,059.
+We have funded 34 proposals for a total of $1,546,176.

 New RFP Deadlines